RakhithJK/BishopFox-sliver-wiki/Offline-Implant-Builds.md

 ### GOPROXY

 As of v1.5.0 Sliver also supports the Golang `GOPROXY` environment variable, which can be configured to point to a local Go Module Proxy that contains the implant's dependencies.
+A `GOPROXY` can also be configured in the server's configuration file, which will take precedence over any environment variable.

 For example, you can use the [Athens](https://docs.gomods.io/) proxy to cache modules locally: